awsdocs/amazon-lex-developer-guide/doc_source/howitworks-builtins-intents.md

 The intents in the [Built\-in Intent Library](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/built-in-intent-ref/built-in-intent-library) in the *Alexa Skills Kit*
 In the current implementation, you can't do the following:
- Add or remove sample utterances or slots from the base intent Configure slots for build\-in intents
+ Add or remove sample utterances or slots from the base intent Configure slots for built\-in intents